What Is Double Opt-In, and How Does It Impact Your Email Marketing?

 Not only do you want to have the right email addresses for all of your contacts, but you also want to make sure they’ll actually engage with what you send to their inboxes.

-If 2019 was any indicator, data privacy regulations will continue to propagate in the near future.
+Data privacy regulations will continue to propagate in the near future.
 This moves the task of maintaining your email list from “nice to do” to “need to do.”

 It’s time for marketers to pay attention.